angusy29/CantoTranslate/README.md

 Translates and speaks Cantonese from traditional Chinese words!

 How to use:
-* Simply double click on a word or phrase and definitions and Jyutping will appear!
+* Simply **double click** on a word or phrase and definitions and Jyutping will appear!
 * You can also click on the sound icon to hear the pronunciation in Cantonese!
+* Any words without definitions will link you to a Google Translate link!

 ## Install and Develop